maorlv/wifi-stats/README.md

 pip install flask
 ```

-* Any portable device that is capable to connect to the same wireless network as the inspected computer, and has a browser application.

 ### How to use?
 1. Run the "start.py" python file on the computer you wish to inspect, then press **\<ENTER\>**.